 Chicago Illinois Nursing Home Abuse Lawyers

-If your loved one has suffered injury or harm while a patient at Belmont Nursing Home, call the Rosenfeld Injury Lawyers law offices now.
+If your loved one has suffered injury or harm while a patient at Belmont Nursing Home, call the Rosenfeld Injury Lawyers LLC law offices now.
 Our Chicago nursing home attorneys have successfully resolved many financial compensation claims for victims of abuse, mistreatment, and neglect in Illinois nursing homes.

 We encourage you and your family to contact our Cook County elder abuse law office today by calling (888) 424-5757 to schedule your appointment for an initial complimentary claim evaluation.
 You do not need to make any upfront payment for our legal services because we accept all nursing home abuse and neglect cases through contingency fee agreements.
 This means our fees are paid only after we have successfully resolved your claim for compensation by negotiating an acceptable out of court settlement or win your case at trial.